-Funding: \$137M enhanced federal funding (\$275M TF) One-Time Lead Department(s): CDSS
+Funding: \$137M enhanced federal funding (\$275M TF) [One-Time]

-As reported in the Initial Spending Plan Narrative, this funding would provide a one-time incentive payment of \$500 to each current IHSS provider that provided IHSS to program recipient(s) during a minimum of two months between March 2020 and March 2021 of the pandemic.
-The payment would be issued through the IHSS automated system (the Case
+Lead Department(s): CDSS

-Management, Information and Payrolling System, or CMIPS) and would focus on payment for retention, recognition, and workforce development.
+The IHSS HCBS Care Economy Payments are a one-time incentive payment of \$500 to each current IHSS Provider that provided IHSS to program Recipient(s) for a minimum of two months between March 1, 2020 and March 31, 2021.
+The payment will be issued through the IHSS automated system, the Case Management, Information and Payrolling System (CMIPS), and will focus on payment for retention, recognition, and workforce development.